Andrew-S-Rosen/QMOF/README.md

 2. `vasp_files_A.zip`: Raw VASP input and output files at the PBE-D3(BJ) level of theory for the structurally relaxed MOFs in the QMOF Database.
 It contains additional properties that may be of interest to some users.

+In the above data files, you can find DFT-optimized geometries (lattice constants, atomic positions), energies, partial charges (DDEC6, CM5, Bader), bond orders (DDEC6), spin densities (DDEC6, Bader) and magnetic moments, density of states, band gaps, and more.

 If you'd like to download the charge densities, they are available on an [external SharePoint site](https://nuwildcat.sharepoint.com/:f:/s/TGS-QMOF/EqSKtJZ4lmBArOh6_mhml18BqDuIHcyu99GoUw_ILONYiQ?e=qFjVtc).

 ## GitHub Features